porsche-design-system/porsche-design-system/packages/components-js/src/components/navigation/link-social/link-social.design.md

 <p-link-social href="https://www.facebook.com/" icon="logo-facebook">Facebook</p-link-social>

-This should be the option of your choice to connect to the social site for better comprehensibility and accessibility.
+Due to better comprehensibility and accessibility, you should preferably go for this variant.
 The length of the link always adapts to the length of the text label.
-The size of the icon container always equals the line height of the text it's combined with.

 ### Icon only

 <p-link-social href="https://www.facebook.com/" icon="logo-facebook" hide-label="true">Facebook</p-link-social>

 This variant contains an icon only with no further text information.
-It is highly recommended to use it only for share to another page.

 ### Group